Epilobium lanceolatum

 Epilobium lanceolatum, the spear-leaved willowherb, is a species in the genus Epilobium, belonging to the Onagraceae or "evening primrose" family.
 It grows between 30 and 60 cm high.
 This perennial plant has lance-shaped leaves, steadily narrowing to both ends, with long petioles; 5-7mm, grey to green-blue, with widely toothed margins.
 The flowers are white fading to pink; blooming from June to August.
 Epilobium lanceolatum occurs across western Europe.

+Description

+Easily confused with Epilobium montanum and E. collinum.

+Distribution and habitat

+The only recent confirmed finding in Croatia was on Medvednica.

+Very rare.
+Restricted to light forests on silicate substrates.